 However, even if you’ve made the wise move to your own modem to avoid Comcast’s sting, it turns out Comcast might make a sneak attack on you anyways.

-In the meantime, don’t help Comcast strengthen their stronghold – get rid of your Comcast-leased modem and frequently check your bills to make sure you don’t have any erroneous modem rental fee charges for a modem you own.
+Whether you have a viable alternative or not, you should get rid of your Comcast-leased modem and frequently check your bills to make sure you don’t have any erroneous modem rental fee charges for a modem you own.

 Update: you can now also get rid of your Xfinity DVR & TV Box fee by using your own compatible streaming device like a Roku, Amazon Fire stick, Apple TV, or Chromecast, saving $10 per month ($120 per year) per device.